molikto/KotlinParserGenerator/README.md

 Why another JSON parser library?

+(Becuase the time I looked into the situation, no library can work with immutable data classes)

 Well... because their shouldn't be something like a JSON parser generator library...

 Why I say this?